oracle/graalpython/docs/user/FAQ.md

 The team is continuously working to ensure all polyglot features of GraalVM work as a Python user would expect.
 There are still many cases where expectations are unclear or where multiple behaviors are imaginable.
-The team is actively looking at use cases and continuously evolving the GraalVM Python runtime to provide the most convenient and least surprising behaviour.
+The team is actively looking at use cases and continuously evolving GraalPy to provide the most convenient and least surprising behavior.

-### What performance can I expect from GraalVM's Python runtime?
+### What performance can I expect from GraalPy?

 For the pure Python code, performance after warm-up can be expected to be around 5-6 times faster than CPython 3.8 (or 6-7x faster than Jython).
 For native extensions running as LLVM bitcode, CPython is currently slower -- you can expect to see between 0.1x and 0.5x performance.

 ### I heard languages with JIT compilers have slow startup.
-Is that true for GraalVM's Python runtime?
+Is that true for GraalPy?

 It depends.
-When you use [Native Image](https://github.com/oracle/graal/blob/master/docs/reference-manual/native-image/README.md) with Python, or the `graalpy` launcher of GraalVM, startup is competitive with CPython.
+When you use [Native Image](https://github.com/oracle/graal/blob/master/docs/reference-manual/native-image/README.md) with Python, or the `graalpy` launcher, startup is competitive with CPython.
-In any case, both with Native Image or when running on the JVM, you first need to warm up to reach peak performance.
+In any case, both with a native executable created by Native Image or when running on the JVM, you first need to warm up to reach peak performance.
 This is a complicated story in itself, but, in general, it can take a while (a minute or two) after you have reached and are running your core workload.

 ### Can I share warmed-up code between multiple Python contexts?